'Not good enough' - Chelsea defenders running out of time to prove worth to Lampard | Goal.com

 Of course, Chelsea don't just have issues to address at the back.
 While Willian, Giroud and Christian Pulisic once again excelled in attack at Selhurst Park, Lampard was less satisfied with his midfielders.

-"I wasn’t overly delighted with our them," he confessed.
-"I think considering how slickly we have moved the ball in recent games, I thought we held onto it a bit long today."
+"I wasn’t overly delighted with them," he confessed.
+"I think considering how slickly we have moved the ball in recent games, I thought we held onto it a bit long."

 However, Lampard at least has plenty of options in midfield and could have even more next season, with the club interested in signing West Ham's versatile England international Declan Rice.